jtackesiii/nicktackes/README.md

 # [nicktackes.com](https://nicktackes.com)
-test.

 This is my professional website.
-I built it through HUGO with the [Freelancer theme](https://github.com/digitalcraftsman/hugo-freelancer-theme)
+I built it with Hugo.